CAE Reading and Use of English Practice Test 14

 10 which.
 ‘Which’ here refers to the end of the sentence: ‘which… is very convenient’.
 Consider reading an article on relative clauses if you think ‘that’ would be more appropriate.

 11 having.
-‘Having done something’ is an example of perfect participle, which shows the interrelation between two actions: first you park the car, then you do the shopping inside the mall.
+‘Having done something’ is an example of a perfect participle, which shows the interrelation between two actions: first you park the car, then you do the shopping inside the mall.

 12 There.
-Well, you shouldn’t be asking about this one if you really have your mind-set on a CAE exam :).
+Well, you shouldn’t be asking about this one if you really have your mind set on a CAE exam :).

 13 like.
 Another straightforward gap.
-Don’t be tempted to put ‘is’ in there as there’s already an auxiliary verb in that clause.
+Don’t be tempted to put ‘is’ in there, as there’s already an auxiliary verb in that clause.

 14 to.
 ‘To object to something’ means to be against it, to dislike it.